Jason Heyward Player Props: Dodgers vs. Pirates

-On Tuesday, Jason Heyward (.667 slugging percentage in past 10 games, including one home run) and the Los Angeles Dodgers face the Pittsburgh Pirates, whose starting pitcher will be Luis Ortiz.
-First pitch is at 9:10 PM ET.
+The Los Angeles Dodgers, including Jason Heyward (.387 batting average in his past 10 games), take on starting pitcher Osvaldo Bido and the Pittsburgh Pirates at Dodger Stadium, Wednesday at 10:10 PM ET.

-In his last game he had a one-hit performance (1-for-4) against the Pirates.
+In his most recent appearance, he racked up two hits (going 2-for-3) against the Pirates.

 Jason Heyward Game Info & Props vs. the Pirates